mgimond/Intro-to-git-GitHub/create_and_clone_new_github_repo.md

 3. Click on the green **New** button.
 4. Name the new repo `repo1`.
 5. Provide a brief description (e.g. `"Testing a first repo"`).
-6. If you want to share the repo with the word, set it to public.
+6. If you want to share the repo with the world, set it to public.
 If you want to keep it private, select private.
 In this example, we'll assume that you want to keep it **private**.
 7. **Check the box** next to *Initialize this repository with a README*.
 8. Click on **Create repository**.